ScalaWilliam/git-work/README.md

 **Worker User** can request this work directly in the Issue rather than through **Git Work**.
 We shall not include the automated taking functionality to ensure that the **Owner** is in the control.
+We also want to avoid having to take work away from a user when we know in advance they are potentially a nuisance for instance or the **Client** already had a bad experience with them previously.

 ## Decline Work